On the face of it, this Ford EcoSport might look like a minor cosmetic update, but there’s more to it than meets the eye.

-Premier and Mahindra may have been the first manufacturers to bring in a sub-4 metre SUV, but it wasn’t before the launch of the Ford EcoSport that the body style gained popularity.
-Ford commenced bookings of the EcoSport in June 2013 and in less than a month, had already received more than 30,000 bookings – such was the demand for an affordable SUV in India.
-Four years have passed since then and the segment now has products from Maruti Suzuki and more recently from Honda and Tata.
-Introduction of these new models and the absence of substantial updates meant that the EcoSport was starting to feel dated in comparison to the competition.
-The EcoSport’s sales numbers are respectable still - at around 4,000 units a month over the last one year.
-But for Ford enough is not enough.
-They have now returned with a refreshed EcoSport that promises to add more zeal in the compact SUV segment.
-We took it for a spin in Goa to find out if it lives up to the promise.
+Premier and Mahindra may have been the first manufacturers to bring a sub-4 metre SUV to market, but it wasn’t until the launch of the Ford EcoSport that the body style gained popularity.
+Ford commenced bookings of the EcoSport in June 2013, and, in less than a month, had already received more than 30,000 bookings – such was the demand for an affordable SUV in India (something that continues unabated until today).
+Four years have passed since then, and the segment now has products from Maruti Suzuki and more recently from Honda and Tata.
+Introduction of these new models, and the absence of substantial updates, meant that the EcoSport was starting to feel dated.
+Still, the love for the EcoSport continues – as an average sale of more than 3,500 units a month over the past year justifies.
+But, for Ford, that wasn’t enough.
+So they’ve now brought in an updated version of the model – and it wears a bit of a poker face.

 Ford has also reworked the interior of the EcoSport.
-Gone are the sharp cuts on the dashboard and in comes a more conventional design.
-Taking the centre stage is now an all-new 8.0-inch touchscreen infotainment system with Ford’s Sync 3 system.
-The infotainment is easy to use thanks to its large icons but the screen itself does feel a bit too in-your-face.
-The front seats are as comfortable and well bolstered as we have always known them to be.
-At the back, knee and legroom isn’t in abundance but is just enough for comfort.
-The rear seat isn’t wide enough to seat three abreast with ease.
-Passengers at the back now get a central armrest though.
+Gone are the sharp creases on the dashboard, which now carries a far more conventional design.
+Taking centre stage is now an all-new 8.0-inch touchscreen infotainment system with Ford’s Sync 3 system.
+The infotainment is easy to use thanks to its large icons, but the screen itself does feel a bit too in-your-face.
+Meanwhile, the front seats are as comfortable and well bolstered as they’ve always been.
+At the back, knee and legroom isn’t exactly in abundance, but it is just enough for comfort.
+And while the rear seat isn’t wide enough to sit three abreast, passengers at the back do get a central armrest now.

-One of the primary reasons why the outgoing EcoSport was starting to show its age was due to the limited equipment on offer.
-Ford has addressed that with the addition of a few first-in-class features like paddle shifters on the petrol AT, cruise control, tyre pressure monitoring system, tilt and telescopically adjustable steering wheel, and seven colour ambient lighting.
-Other features include a reversing camera, rain-sensing wipers and automatic headlamps.
-Ford will offer ABS and two airbags as standard across all variants with the top-spec trim fitted with as many as six airbags.
+One of the primary concerns with the outgoing EcoSport was the limited equipment on offer.
+Ford has addressed this with the addition of a few first-in-class features, like paddle shifters on the petrol AT, cruise control, tyre pressure monitoring, a tilt and telescopic steering wheel, and seven colour ambient lighting.
+Other features include a reversing camera, rain sensing wipers and automatic headlamps.
+Ford will also offer ABS and two airbags as standard across all variants, with the top-spec trim being fitted with as many as six airbags.

-The firm suspension of the old EcoSport compromised its ride quality in favour of better handling.
-Ford says they have tinkered with the suspension to ensure that the 2017 EcoSport doesn’t feel as harsh on rough roads as before.
-While the difference in ride quality is surely evident, there hasn’t been a negative effect on its handling prowess.
-There isn’t too much body roll and the way the steering has been calibrated really adds to the confidence.
-It doesn’t feel overly light and artificial but at the same time, it isn’t too heavy to make U-turns and parking a difficult affair.
+Ford says they they’ve tinkered with the suspension to ensure that the 2017 EcoSport doesn’t feel as harsh on rough roads as before.
+There is a plushness in the ride now, as a result of its capability to absorb bad road surfaces.
+Despite the change, the EcoSport attacks the twisties with a reasonable assuredness and is arguably the best handling car in its class.
+There isn’t too much body roll and the way the steering has been calibrated really adds to that feeling of confidence.
+It doesn’t feel overly light and artificial, but, at the same time, it isn’t too heavy at low speeds either.